 Outdoor activities in Duluth

-This is such a bucket-list item that I wrote an entire post dedicated to the topic.
+This is such a bucket-list activity that I wrote an entire guide to hiking trails in Duluth.
 The Superior Hiking Trail extends over 300 miles from Minnesota into Canada and Wisconsin.
 But don’t worry, you don’t have to hike the full length!
 You can hike just a portion of the trail, which is suitable for all skill levels.
 My favorite is the 24th street portion, featured in the picture above.

 The long, sandy beach and sand dunes of Park Point will forever be my happy place.
 Even though yes, I live in Croatia now with tons of beaches, I often really miss walking for miles along Park Point’s shore.
 It’s quite popular to visit here in the summer, but even in the fall or a sunny winter day, it’s worth it to bundle up and get some fresh superior air.